Maureen K. Hall on her 80th birthday with sister Earleen Henderson

 Maureen K. Hall managed the chiropractic office of her son, Dr. Gary Hall for 16 years.
 She also served on the Modesto Symphony Board of Directors for 20 years and has been a member of the Symphony Guild for 40 years.
 She directed the Mothers of Note chorus for 24 years.
 Maureen also is a past president of the Townsend Opera Players.

-Maureen recently celebrated her 82nd birthday, she remains active and still makes a point to visit her Yosemite every single year.
-She visits with her older sister Earleen, each week in Merced for an afternoon of Bridge with their lady friends.
+Up until the time of her departure Maureen remained active and still maked a point to visit her Yosemite every single year.
+She visited with her older sister Earleen, each week in Merced for an afternoon of Bridge with their lady friends.

 Yosemite in the Spring with Photo Gallery - Yosemite in the Spring has never looked so good and been so wet and we have the pictures to prove it.